Paraguay Travel Advice

-The U.S. State Department have reported a number of cases where citizens have had issue with “unofficial” taxis and been robbed or felt pressured into paying/giving more money.
-While this is common in many cities across the world it is advised that visitors are careful when using taxis.
+The U.S. State Department have reported a number of cases in Paraguay where citizens have had issues with “unofficial” taxis and been robbed or felt pressured into paying/giving more money.
+While this is common in many cities across the world, it is advised that visitors are careful when using taxis.
 Best practice is to use only official taxis or cars booked via hotels.
 If you can use the same trusted driver throughout your visit all the better.

 Regional weather events can be adverse and as such the Asuncion and neighbouring cities can experience heavy flooding.
 There have been previous evacuations.

 There are Police checkpoints across the country, make sure that you have your passport with you at all times and a copy of your driving license and insurance if you are driving.
 Failure to do so could lead to detention, fines or both.

 Tourist Police: +595 21 446 608 or +595 21 449 020 (Asunción)

 Tourist Police: +595 61 502 715 (Ciudad del Este)